 Reflective Coaches are hired to support new teachers who hold Preliminary Credentials to earn Clear Credentials through the in-house two-year induction program.
-The Reflective Coaches also support tenured teachers who evaluations show that they are in need or teachers who formally request additional support in developing their teaching skills.
+Reflective Coaches also support tenured teachers identified as in need of support or teachers who formally request additional support in developing their teaching skills.
 Principals and assistant principals are provided with ongoing professional development regarding the supervision and evaluation of teachers, including training on district-wide instructional strategies and systems.

 PSUSD's out-of-field teachers are supported by Reflective Coaches who work to support teachers in obtaining a professional clear teaching credential.
-Three Special Education TOSAs support special education teachers districtwide in areas such as lesson planning, lesson delivery, classroom management, and IEP development and facilitation.
+Special Education TOSAs support special education teachers districtwide in areas such as lesson planning, lesson delivery, classroom management, and IEP development and facilitation.